 Testosterone is predominantly a hormone in men.
 This hormone initially gets released during puberty, which is why during that time men grow hair all over their bodies, start developing deeper voices and start feeling a sex drive.
 While every man is different and experiences hormone fluctuations differently, most men will start noticing low testosterone levels once they enter their 30s.
-During this time, men start losing their sex drive and may even develop erectile dysfunction, and if that happens to you, it can be advantageous to speak with your physician.
+During this time, men start losing their sex drive testosterone and may even develop erectile dysfunction, and if that happens to you, it can be advantageous to speak with your physician.

 What Causes Lower Testosterone Levels?

 While all men can expect to lose some testosterone as they get older, this loss is going to be more pronounced in some men than others.
 Sometimes there is no discernible explanation for why a man’s sex drive has declined.
 Certain conditions can cause men to lose more testosterone than normal, including: